-One of the great benefits of owning property in Costa Rica is the low property taxes.
-Property taxes in Costa Rica are much lower than in the US and Canada.
-The fee is 0.25% of the assessed value of your home or property.
-If your home values at $100,000, your property tax would be $250 for the year.
-There is also a fee for garbage collection called Garabito the trash collection is roughly $10.50 per month and will be in the property tax statement.
-The taxes can be paid at the local municipality or via wire transfer and are due January 31st.
+Property Tax: One of the great benefits of owning property in Costa Rica is due to low property taxes.
+Here we pay .25% of the registered value per year so on a property valued at $100,000 the annual taxes would be $250.
+Property taxes are payable quarterly, but you can pay until the end of the year in advance and there is a 5% discount if you do so.
+In most urban districts there is also normally a fee for garbage collection and maintenance services and in our county called Garabito the trash collection is roughly $10.50 per month and is included in the property tax statement.
+The taxes can be paid at the local municipality or via wire transfer.

-Vacation rental properties are subject to a 13% value-added tax (VAT) as is added to all goods and services in Costa Rica.
-Most property managers will charge this to the renter and pay to the government on behalf of the renter
+Hotel tax: Vacation rental properties are subject to a 13% value added tax as is added to all goods and services in Costa Rica.
+Most property managers will charge this to the renter and pay to the government on behalf of the owner.

-Under the Costa Rican tax system, residents and corporations are taxed only on income earned in Costa Rica.
-If you have a vacation rental property, then it would be necessary to file a tax return once a month and then again year-end.
-Deductions can be made for depreciation, travel expenses for 1% of the gross income declared insurance premiums, and any costs incurred.
-If you are self-employed, earning money in Costa Rica, you will need to file an income tax (impuesto de renta, although certain things are exempt from taxation, such as relocation costs.
+Income Tax: Under the Costa Rican tax system, residents and corporations are taxed only on income earned in Costa Rica.
+If you have a vacation rental property, then it would be necessary to file a tax return once a year and taxes would be paid on the net income.
+Deductions can be made for depreciation, travel expenses for 1% of the gross income declared, insurance premiums and any costs that are incurred necessary to produce the income.

 The tax year ends on September 30th and the annual tax has to be paid before Dec 15th.
 However, legislation was approved in 2019 that will change to a calendar based tax year that would run from January to December.

 If you retire in Costa Rica, no matter where you come from, you probably pay taxes on your retirement income already.
 This exempts you from paying income tax in Costa Rica.
 Yes, retirees in Costa Rica do NOT pay any taxes on their foreign retirement income.
 You only pay income tax if you run a profitable business.